-A self managed super fund or SMSF is a special type of trust that has been established to provide benefits for members and their dependants on retirement or death.
-Unlike other trusts they generally have no finite life and can continue forever unless wound up.
+A self-managed super fund or SMSF is a special type of trust that has been established to provide benefits for members and their dependents on retirement or death.
+Unlike other trusts, they generally have no finite life and can continue forever unless wound up.
 They enjoy the same generous tax concessions available to other types of superannuation but can provide a much greater level of flexibility in many areas including investment options, benefit design and estate planning.

 SMSFs are most suitable for members who want to take a more active role in their investment choices.
 It is also a powerful estate planning tool and, if structured correctly, can provide a higher degree of certainty regarding beneficiary entitlements than other types of superannuation or even a Will.
 It can also be more economical to run if the Fund is large enough.

-There are a range of benefits, in addition to all the usual advantages of superannuation generally, arising from the use of SMSFs.
+There is a range of benefits, in addition to all the usual advantages of superannuation generally, arising from the use of SMSFs.

 You have complete control over the investments of the Fund.
 Subject to an appropriate investment objective and strategy you are able to invest in a wide range of assets and implement a wide range of strategies.